junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 ```

 You might notice that our Rust types declare more properties than the Cedar types we defined earlier.
 This is because
-we don't necessarily care for the user's name, or how many pizzas were ordered when evaluating the policy.
-Remember that
+there does not have to be a one-to-one mapping from our domain types and the Cedar types.
+The name of the pizza ordered
+is likely not going to be useful in any authorization policy.
+Not all properties are meaningful for authorization, and
-the Cedar types should be the bare minimum required to make authorization decisions.
-It's up to you to decide how much
+you should only pass the bare minimum required to make authorization decisions.
+It is up to you to decide how much
-information you need to pass to the policy evaluation, and you should remember that the more information you pass, the
+information you want to pass to the policy evaluation.
+Keeping the authorization types slim reduces complexity and
-more complex your types and policies become.
-Furthermore, you can always add more information to a specific action using
+increases maintainability.
+Furthermore, you can always add more information to a specific action using the context
-the context attribute as discussed earlier.
+attribute as previously discussed.

 Next, we will take a closer look at the Cedar APIs that we will be using to evaluate policies.
 The Cedar runtime
 provides a [`cedar_policy::Request`][docsrs-request] type that represents an authorization request to be decided by the